 Court Orders Dutch Government to Pay Coffee Shops Over Marijuana Tourism Ban

 On Wednesday the Hague District Court ruled that the Dutch government must pay damages to cannabis coffee shops across the Netherlands for lost income due to a tourist ban that is decidedly too harsh.
-A new law went coffee-shop_2205075binto effect in the Netherlands May 1st of last year, intending to restrict tourists from purchasing marijuana at the local coffee shops.
+A new law went into effect in the Netherlands May 1st of last year, intending to restrict tourists from purchasing marijuana at the local coffee shops.
 The law included a provision requiring local residents to register for a “pass” to purchase cannabis – a move that has lead to a major decline in the local customer clientele.

 “Clients have been scared away”, said the courts.
 “Part of the cannabis card law has disproportionately infringed the interests of coffee shop clients, leading to financial losses during several months.”